Mark A. O'Neill

-Mark A. O'Neill (born 3 November 1959) is an English computational biologist with interests in artificial intelligence, systems biology, complex systems and image analysis.
+Mark A. O'Neill is an English computational biologist with interests in artificial intelligence, systems biology, complex systems and image analysis.
 He is the creator and lead programmer on a number of computational projects including the Digital Automated Identification SYstem (DAISY) for automated species identification and PUPS P3, an organic computing environment for Linux.

 Education

 O'Neill was educated at The King's School, Grantham, Sheffield University and University College London.

 Research interests

 O'Neill's interests lie at the interface of biology and computing.
 He has worked in the areas of artificial life and biologically inspired computing.
 In particular, he has attempted to answer the question "can one create software agents which are capable of carrying a useful computational payload which respond to their environment with the flexibility of a living organism?"

 He has also investigated how computational methods may be used to analyze biological and quasi biological systems for example: ecosystems and economies.

 O'Neill is also interested in ethology, especially the emergent social ecosystems which occur as a result of social networking on the internet.
 His recent projects include the use of artificial intelligence techniques to look at complex socio-economic data.